thedoubler/awesome-maps-data/readme.md

 * https://www.futuretimeline.net - Browse how the future can be.
 * https://2050.earth - Earth 2050 - A glimpse into the future.

+## History

+* https://www.oldmapsonline.org - Discover Cartography of the past.
+* https://maps.arcanum.com/en - Historical maps of several countries.
+* https://omnesviae.org - Reconstruction of antique Roman Map with Route Planner.
+* https://whc.unesco.org/en/interactive-map - World Interactive Hertiage Map.
+* https://histography.io/ - “Histography" is interactive timeline that spans across 14 billion years of history, from the Big Bang to 2015.
+* https://ybogdanov.github.io/history-timeline/ - The history of the world in famous people’s lifespan.
+* https://worldpopulationhistory.org - World Population History Map - Interactive way of visualizing population from year 1 to 2050 projections.
+* https://earthengine.google.com/timelapse -  Google Earth Timelapse is a global, zoomable video that lets you see how the Earth has changed since 1984.

 ## Marine